 Advertising and Public Relations have the capacity to go hand-in-hand when used by companies as part of their marketing strategy in their attempts to achieve their business goals.
 However, PR and advertising are in fact two different practices.
 In this article, the two disciplines will be dissected, with a look at their differences, advantages and drawbacks, and examine when organisations would look to implement them as part of their business strategy.

 Press releases are an integral part of public relations.
-Releases are statements in the form of a news release or statement directed at members of the news.
-Promoting your content through this channel can be very effective, with consumers more likely to take heed of third party endorsements in contrast to paid advertisements.
+Releases are statements in the form of a news release or statement directed at members of the print and digital media.
+Promoting your content through this channel can be very effective, as consumers are more likely to trust information that is endorsed by a third party as opposed to paid advertisements.

 The different channels used in advertising in comparison to PR

-When it comes to advertising methods, there are two distinct methods marketers tend to employ, inbound and outbound.
+When it comes to advertising methods, marketers use inbound and outbound marketing.

-In contrast, outbound marketing refers to more traditional avenues of marketing, one where the company begins the communication process and sends its message out to the public.
-Examples include radio ads, print ads in numerous publications and cold calling potential customers.
-Outbound practices have the potential to be seen by audiences in many places, however the cost can be quite high, with no guarantee of a profitable return as well as a difficulty in tracking the numerous campaigns and the return on their investment.
+Outbound practices have the potential to be seen by audiences in many places, however, the cost can be quite high, with no guarantee of a profitable return.
+It can also be tricky to track the campaigns and the return on their investment.

-In contrast, PR is a discipline where the company keen to obtain the media coverage has control over the channels they look to seek coverage in but does not control the message itself.
-Once a story is sent to a journalist they draft, redraft and have creative licence over the linguistic and visual choices of the content.
+In contrast, PR is a discipline where a company that is keen to obtain media coverage has control over the channels they aim to seek coverage in but does not control the message itself.
+Once a story is sent to a journalist , the journalist will rewrite and have creative licence over the linguistic and visual choices of the content.
 With journalists having to adhere to guidelines and principles, it is their responsibility to present content in a certain manner.
 However, this lends more credibility to the brand obtaining media coverage, as the coverage is typically presented in an informative, unbiased manner as opposed to the more biased content associated with advertising.

 One of the biggest differences when comparing advertising with PR is the credibility and believability of the two promotional avenues.
 The credibility that a piece of media coverage brings far outweighs that of an advertisement, for a number of reasons.

 Advertisement is paid media, public relations is earned media.
-In other words, an advert expresses that “we offer the best service in the market”, whereas PR is a third party endorsement informing the audience that “they offer the best services.”
+In effect, an advert expresses that “we offer the best service in the market”, whereas PR is a third party endorsement informing the audience that “they offer the best services.”

 Nielsen study on the effectiveness of different content types on users

-Take the example of Tiny Homes Holidays Ltd. A boutique retreat of ‘Tiny Home’ cabins located on the Isle of Wight, the ethos of the company is founded on simple living in a small energy efficient space where each home is solar powered.
-They saw a gap in the market for individuals wanting to live a simple life, away from the non-stop consumer driven world.
-Acknowledging the capabilities of PR, and that for their business, they used the JournoLink platform to respond to relevant media requests and received good press coverage when replying to these requests – most notably a piece in Woman and Home magazine that generated interest and bookings.
+Take the example of Tiny Homes Holidays Ltd which offers boutique ‘Tiny Home’ cabins located on the Isle of Wight.
+The ethos of the company is founded on simple living in a small energy-efficient space where each home is solar-powered.
+They saw a gap in the market for individuals wanting to live a simple, sustainable life, away from the non-stop consumer-driven world.

 In contrast, media coverage obtained through PR campaigns is typically published once, and not re-used like advertisements.
-However in this digital age and with the rise of social media, the positive effects press coverage brings can be elongated when shared and published strategically on numerous social media platforms, in email campaigns and when shared by your audience, whether on social platforms or through word of mouth.
+However, with the help of social media, the positive effects visually compelling press coverage brings can be built upon when shared and published strategically on numerous social media platforms.

-PR is often seen as too complex and too expensive for a small business, preferring to spend their budget on marketing campaigns.
-In truth, it is the reverse.
+PR is often viewed as being complicated and also expensive for a small business, so many choose to use their budget on marketing campaigns.
+In reality, the reverse is true.
 PR is easier and cheaper than advertising, and much more effective.
-Which is why the best businesses make full use of it as part of their overall marketing plan.
+This is why the best businesses make full use of it as part of their overall marketing plan.